Analysis | Trump’s defense secretary suddenly backs off blaming him for Capitol riot

 As things progressed, that seemed less like a coincidence.
 When Miller was pressed on the subject by Rep. Stephen F. Lynch (D-Mass.), he backed off the emphasis on Trump.

 “He clearly offered that they should march on the Capitol,” Miller said of Trump’s Jan.
 6 speech.
 “So it goes without saying that his statement resulted in that.
-The question—”
+The question — ”

 Lynch, though, pressed further.
 He wanted to know specifically whether Miller thought Trump incited the rioters.